O3Labs/neo-utils/README.md

 This library can be fully compiled to native iOS and Android framework using `gomobile bind`

 note: `gomobile` does not support slice parameter yet so some functions are optimized to take a comma separated string as a param instead of a array of string.
+For methods specfically designed to be used on mobile see ```mobile.go```

 ### Installation
 `go get github.com/o3labs/neo-utils/neoutils`